Notes on the Geography of Oklahoma: Oklahoma City: Almost Dallas

 I'd like to show you what's here, but, sorry, this is an exclusive community called Gaillardia, a play on the name Gaylord, which in fact is a corruption of Gaillardia.
-The Gaylords, whose fortune began with The Daily Oklahoman, were behind this eponymous development, though they've since sold out and moved on.
+The Gaylords, whose fortune began with The Daily Oklahoman, were behind this eponymous development, though they've since moved on.

 Failing to gain entry, we'll stand across the moat and gaze wistfully.

 The pyramid in the distance is the Gaillardia Country Club, which opened in 1998 but was sold by OPUBCO in 2002 for $9,000,000.